JosephiusX/React-Andrew/README.md

 38. Summary: Props vs. State

-vizual sumary of everything we learned in this section
+vizual sumary of everything we learned in this section alisudhf